react-cosmos/react-cosmos/CONTRIBUTING.md

 Important to note:

-- **Test and build tools are installed globally in the root node_modules.** This includes Jest, Babel, webpack, and their corresponding plugins and loaders.
+- **Test and build tools are installed globally in the root node_modules.** This includes Jest, TypeScript, webpack, and their corresponding plugins.
 ESLint is also applied globally.
 Creating a new package has less overhead because of this.

 - **React and webpack deps are installed globally in the root node_modules.** The linked packages and examples are sibling directories, so they each have a separate node_modules dir.
 But, when Cosmos packages are installed in a user codebase, they all share a common node_modules.
 We simulate the real life scenario by deduplicate these dependencies.